8 Halloween Symbols: What They Mean & How To Use Them In Designs

 On-pack promotions

-If you think that your social media presence is not too strong, and if your packaging design has a strong reputation, you can use this as a tool to drive your Halloween campaigns.
+If your packaging design has a strong reputation, you can use this as a tool to drive your Halloween campaigns.

 Give your logo/mascot a makeover